 - Jesus was just a “ghost” and not really bodily raised from the dead.
 However, the disciples didn’t hallucinate their seeing Him, for they touched and handled Him and also saw Him eat in their presence.

-Not only did the disciples die gruesome deaths for Christ, but even further, Scripture tells us that they were themselves incredulous of Jesus’ resurrection – they didn’t even believe it themselves at first:
+So not only did the disciples die gruesome deaths for Christ, but even further, Scripture tells us that they were incredulous of Jesus’ resurrection – they didn’t even believe it themselves at first:

 While they were telling these things, He Himself stood in their midst and said to them, “Peace be to you.”
 But they were startled and frightened and thought that they were seeing a spirit.
 And He said to them, “Why are you troubled, and why do doubts arise in your hearts?
 See My hands and My feet, that it is I Myself; touch Me and see, for a spirit does not have flesh and bones as you see that I have.”
 And when He had said this, He showed them His hands and His feet.
 While they still could not believe it because of their joy and amazement, He said to them, “Have you anything here to eat?”
 They gave Him a piece of a broiled fish; and He took it and ate it before them. – Luke 24:36-42